SportBeep.com

 Milwaukee Bucks head coach Doc Rivers was among those named as finalists for consideration for 2026 induction into the Basketball Hall of Fame. ©AFP

-New York (AFP) – Milwaukee Bucks coach Doc Rivers and retired NBA stars Amar’e Stoudemire, Blake Griffin, and Kevin Johnson were among finalists named Wednesday for 2026 election to the Basketball Hall of Fame.
+New York (AFP) – Milwaukee Bucks coach Doc Rivers and retired NBA stars Amar’e Stoudemire, Blake Griffin, and Kevin Johnson were among finalists named Wednesday for the 2026 election to the Basketball Hall of Fame.
 Finalists advance to the honors committee that will announce the 2026 Hall inductees on April 4, with enshrinement on August 15 at the Hall of Fame hometown in Springfield, Massachusetts.

 Others selected from the North American committee include referee Joey Crawford, player Buck Williams, and coaches Mark Few, Gary McKnight, Dick Motta, Jerry Welsh, and Kelvin Sampson.
 Women’s stars to make the list for final consideration include the unbeaten 1996 US Olympic gold medal squad and players Jennifer Azzi, Elena Delle Donne, Chamique Holdsclaw, Candace Parker, and Molly Bolin-Kazmer.